camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 Some features (enterprise plugins) require a license key.
 The license will be provided as a string by the Camunda support team.
 The license mechanism has no impact on the engine or other runtime components.
 The following section explains how to activate a license.

-Whenever you see the following message you have to enter a valid license key.
+Whenever you see the following message, you have to enter a valid license key.

 {{< img src="../img/admin-license-prompt.png" title="License Prompt" >}}